 For Jesus, this adds:

-Therefore, even for near contemporaries, the ratio comes out to 20/2 in favor of Tiberius, with Jesus being left with one source, who is not an eye-witness, and plausibly another gnostic source that contradicts the previous source’s message.
+Therefore, even for near contemporaries, the ratio comes out to 20/1 in favor of Tiberius, with Jesus being left with only one source, who is not an eye-witness.
 Overwhelmingly, there is an abundance of either contemporary or early reliable sources for Tiberius, whereas Jesus has no contemporary sources and very little early attestation.
 Readjusting the window of time puts in perspective just how strong the source material is for Tiberius and how weak it is for Jesus.

 It also never occurs to Cliffe, Turner, Habermas, or Licona to ask why so many late sources for Jesus survive.
 Was there really more written about Jesus later in antiquity than Tiberius?
 Hardly.
 What really has happened is that more sources for Jesus were preserved through the Christian-dominated Middle Ages.
 As Reynolds and Wilson, authors of Scribes & Scholars, explain about medieval textual transmission, “Education and the care of books were rapidly passing into the hands of the Church, and the Christians of this period had little time for Pagan literature” (79).
 Accordingly, the only reason that a large number of Christian texts survive is because of a sample bias and a bottleneck of Pagan texts during the Middle Ages.
 Despite this, an overwhelmingly larger number of early sources survive for Tiberius compared to a mere paucity for Jesus, and even in the stretched out 150 year window Tiberius is still more attested.